EREDOS PROJECT: Numerical Modeling of Flows in Covered Streams

 - To define risk indicators and intervention protocols.

 Within this research framework, BRLi tested the use of 3D CFD to address concerns related to the issues of covered streams.
 The CFD model was built using FLOW-3D software with the input of a detailed 3D scan of the covered stream (RICHER firm – Geometer-Expert).
+Our civil and environmental customers now use FLOW-3D HYDRO for these types of modeling and analysis.

 3D Scan of the Tunnel

 The Valette stream is located in the commune of Robiac-Rochessadoule, 20 km north of Alès in France.
 The masonry structure has a total length of approximately 250 m.
 The photos below are presented looking downstream and are taken from the film made with the help of the 3D scanner.
-The collection of high-resolution geometry data allowed for creating a highly accurate 3D CAD model to be used as input for the FLOW-3D simulations.
+The collection of high-resolution geometry data allowed for creating a highly accurate 3D CAD model to be used as input for the FLOW-3D HYDRO simulations.

-The main task was a parametric study based on a hydraulic 3D CFD model built with FLOW-3D software of the entire underground stream.
+The main task was a parametric study based on a hydraulic 3D CFD model built with FLOW-3D HYDRO software of the entire underground stream.
 The main parameters that were tested were:

 - Upstream and downstream boundary conditions